leomtz/coloracion-arc-proyectivo/readme.md

 - Visualizes colorings and arcs using matplotlib.
 - Saves results to text files in the `results_euclidean/` directory.

 ### clean_projective.ipynb
-Analogous to the Euclidean notebook, but for the projective plane $PG(2,q)$.
+Studies colorings for the affine plane $AG(2,q)$, with supporting code for the projective plane $PG(2,q)$.
 It implements:

-- Construction of the projective plane and collinearity relations.
+- Construction of the affine and projective planes, and collinearity relations.
-- Exact coloring algorithms for $PG(2,q)$.
+- Exact coloring algorithms for $AG(2,q)$.
-- Search for minimal colorings and maximal arcs.
+- Search for minimal colorings and maximal arcs in the affine setting.
 - Visualization and result export.

 ## Dependencies